linux-cultist/venv-selector.nvim/README.md

 These are designed to find venvs in your current working directory and from different venv managers in their default paths.

-Some of them use special variables in the `fd` search query:
+Some of them use special variables in the `fd` search query (these are not environment variables but look like they are):

 - `$CWD` - Current working directory.
 The directory where you start neovim.
 - `$WORKSPACE_PATH` - The workspace directories found by your LSP when you have an opened python file.